Subscription Modal Banner

 What Causes Flooding in Flood-Prone Areas in the Philippines?

-Aside from their proximity to river basins, there are other factors that cause certain areas in the Philippines to be flood-prone.
+Here are factors that cause certain areas in the Philippines to be prone to flooding:

-According to the MMDA, a total of 32 truckloads of trash are being collected from all 57 pumping stations across Metro Manila.[5]
-These trash block canals and other waterways, contributing to the flooding in Metro Manila.
+• Clogged waterways - According to the MMDA, a total of 32 truckloads of trash are being collected from all 57 pumping stations across Metro Manila.[2]
+These trash block canals and other waterways.

-Every year, the Philippines is set to experience 20 typhoons, five of which are considered destructive.
-Non-stop rains from typhoons and habagat (southwest monsoon) contribute to high inflows in dam reservoirs, resulting in the opening of floodgates and releasing water to low-lying areas.
+• Non-stop rains - Non-stop rains from typhoons and habagat contribute to high inflows in dam reservoirs, which leads to opening floodgates and releasing water to low-lying areas.

-The cutting of trees and planting of crops (including the use of herbicide) along the mountain slopes cause the death of lush vegetation and the weakening of soil.
-This is why Cagayan province frequently experiences intense flooding.[7]
+• Illegal logging and agriculture - Cutting trees and planting crops (including the use of herbicide) along mountain slopes cause the death of lush vegetation and the weakening of soil.
+This is why Cagayan province frequently experiences intense flooding.[3]

 Aside from securing your vehicle, consider the following as well: